On Interim Envy-Free Allocation Lotteries: Computing efficient interim envy-free allocations

-is maximized.\footnote{We remark that the problem of computing a perfect matching of maximum total edge weight in an edge-weighted complete bipartite graph with edge weight $w(e)$ for each edge $e$, is equivalent to 2EBM by defining the edge-pair weights of the latter as $\psi(e,e')=\frac{w(e)}{n-1}$ for every ordered pair of edges $e$ and $e'$.}
+is maximized.
+We remark that the problem of computing a perfect matching of maximum total edge weight in an edge-weighted complete bipartite graph with edge weight $w(e)$ for each edge $e$, corresponds to 2EBM with edge-pair weights defined as $\psi(e,e')=\frac{w(e)}{n-1}$ for every ordered pair of edges $e$ and $e'$.
+The separation oracle used for the solution of the dual linear program (\ref{dual-LP1}) will use appropriately defined weights $\psi$ that will depend on the variables that appear at the left-hand side of the constraint of (\ref{dual-LP1}) in a way that will be specified in the following Subsections \ref{sec:util}, \ref{sec:egal}, and \ref{sec:log-nash}.

 Let $\X$ be the set of quadruples $(i,j,k,\ell)$ where $i,k\in \agents$ and $j,\ell \in \items$, with $i\not=k$ and $j\not=\ell$.
 We can view such a quadruple as the ordered pair of edges $(i,j)$ and $(k,\ell)$ in the input graph $G$.
 Essentially, the quadruples of $\X$ correspond to all possible ordered pairs of different edges in the input graph.
 To compute a perfect matching $b\in \M$ of maximum total edge-pair weight, we will use the following integer linear program with $\Theta(n^4)$ variables and constraints (where $n$ is the number of agents and items).
 We remark that, from now on, we simplify the notation $\psi((i,j),(k,\ell))$ and use $\psi(i,j,k,\ell)$ instead.